Self-Supervised Place Recognition by Refining Temporal and Featural Pseudo Labels from Panoramic Data: Experiments

 \subsection{Evaluation metrics}

-\textbf{Recall rate (Recall@N)} is the ratio of successful retrievals to a total number of queries, where a successful retrieval means at least one of the top-N retrieved results is also the ground-truth spatial neighbor of the query.
+\textbf{Recall rate (Recall@N)} measures the ratio of successful retrievals to the total number of queries.
+A retrieval is considered successful if at least one of the top-N retrieved results is a ground-truth spatial neighbor of the query.
 Ground truth can be obtained by K-D tree search on geographical location $(x,y,z)$ within a certain radius $R$.
-Note that when computing this metric, we need to exclude the temporal neighbors of a query from its top-$N$ retrievals.
-This is because in our auto-labeling setup, the temporal-based methods can easily overfit the temporal neighborhood, leading to uninformative evaluation with recall rates that are always close to $100\%$ if the temporal neighbors are kept in ground truth.
+It is important to exclude temporal neighbors of a query from its top-N retrievals when computing this metric.
+In our setup, temporal-based methods can easily overfit the temporal neighborhood, leading to uninformative evaluations with recall rates always at $100\%$ if temporal neighbors are kept in the ground truth.

-\textbf{Heading diversity (\text{HD)}} measures the diversity of sensor headings of the true positives (w.r.t. the query's heading) among the top-$|GT|$ retrievals. $|GT|$ is the size of ground-truth set that can be obtained based on a specific radius $R$ as described in Recall@N. First, we believe that those positives with headings different than the query are more valuable in downstream applications.
-Thus, we evenly divide the 360$^{\circ}$ range of headings into 8 angular bins in our setup, ignoring the first and last bins because they contain positives with similar headings w.r.t. the query.
+\textbf{Heading diversity (\text{HD)}} measures the diversity of sensor headings of the true positives (w.r.t. the query's heading) among the top-$|GT|$ retrievals. $|GT|$ is the size of the ground-truth set based on a specific radius $R$ as described in Recall@N. Those hard positives with headings different from the query are more valuable for loop closure in downstream applications~\cite{chen2023deepmapping2}.
+Thus, to evaluate this heading diversity, we evenly divide the 360$^{\circ}$ range of headings into 8 angular bins.
+The first and last bins are excluded because they contain positives with similar headings w.r.t. the query.
 In this case, the $m$-th bin covers the heading difference range ${\mathcal{Q}_m}$ as:

 Then, we define HD for a query $\bf{q}$ as the bin coverage ratio between the true positives and the ground truth: